 Catch of greenlip recommenced in 2006-07 with a 4.2 t TAC, following the mortality from AVG and reduced catch of blacklip abalone from 2005-06.
 With increased interest in the greenlip fishery, a research survey of a small part of Julia Bank (Gorfine, 2007), and a small permit-based research catch survey of Hospital and Dutton/Minerva reefs was completed in May 2008 (Prince, 2008).
 Following this research, a TAC of 7 t was implemented for the 2008-09 fishing period.
 During 2007-2012, a total of 32.8 t was landed from Julia Bank, mostly from inshore reefs, and 28.5 t from the adjacent Hospital-Dutton-Minerva reefs (Figure 8).
 Gorfine (2007) described greenlip on Julia Bank as being 'seldom fished' particularly as it was considered stunted with few individuals above the 130 mm size limit, more recent Industry comments suggest the Julia Bank greenlip stock was not fished prior to 2007, and no information is available to confirm any commercial fishing prior to 2007.
 GPS logger data distributed across localized fishing areas across a large area of offshore Julia Bank has now also demonstrated many lower-density but larger-sized greenlip populations (e.g. often averaging >160 mm), interspersed with extensive areas of deeper reef that are likely to support such populations and with little or no past fishing.
-Refishing of inshore reefs on Julia Bank in recent years suggest little recovery of populations from the 2007-2012 fishing.
+Re-fishing of inshore reefs on Julia Bank in recent years suggest little recovery of populations from the 2007-2012 fishing.

 Figure 8.
-Catch (green, t) and catch Target (grey), with catch rate (red, kg/h where no blacklip catch, and where greenlip effort reported separately) and average length (red, $\geq$ 135 mm) of greenlip logged.
-About 5000 greenlip have been measured from 2017-2023, and some remain to be downloaded.
+Catch (green, t) and catch Target (grey), with catch rate (red, kg/h where no blacklip catch, and where greenlip effort reported separately) and average length (red, \geq 135 mm) of greenlip logged.
+About 6000 greenlip have been measured from 2017-2024.

-In recent years, greenlip catch has remained low (i.e. <2.1 t per year, Figure 8) compared to previous years, and 0.15 t has been landed in the current fishing period to December 2023.
+In recent years, greenlip catch has remained low (i.e. <2.1 t per year, Figure 8) compared to previous years, and 0 t has been landed in the current fishing period to December 2024.
 Compared to earlier catch, which were dominated by Hospital, Dutton and Minerva reefs, and then inshore on Julia Bank, catch in recent years has been dominated by Hospital and Cutting reefcodes, and areas further offshore on Julia Bank.
 In the last 4 years, Hospital and Cutting reefcodes have contributed most of the catch, while small catches have also come from other reefcodes (Table 2).
 Catch rates have ranged from about 20 kg/h to 60 kg/h, with higher catch rates at Hospital and Cutting, and have been influenced by different size limits (i.e. regulated and voluntary) and the gradual shift of catch among different areas.
 Fishing effort has been reported separately for greenlip since 2020-21, and catch rates estimated on days with greenlip-only and with blacklip (i.e. and separate effort reported) are very similar (Figure 8 left).
 Following a period of relatively stable average lengths from 2007 to 2012 (i.e. mostly from inshore Julia Bank), average lengths of greenlip landed increased significantly to near 160 mm in 2018, and are likely to be related to the shift of catch among different areas and particularly to further offshore on Julia Bank mostly by one diver.
-In recent years, average lengths have returned to levels more similar to earlier years, and dropped further again in 2022-23 consistent with more fish being landed from inshore areas.
-The frequency of larger greenlip measured >=160 mm has remained steady in the 2008-15 v 2017-2022 periods at (6.8 and 7.3%) and in 2020-22 (9.6%).
+In recent years, catch has returned to the Hospital-Dutton and average lengths have been increasing to about 150 mm, well above lengths landed at Hospital-Dutton during 2007-2015 (Figure 8).
+As well as changes in average length, the frequency of larger greenlip measured >=160 mm has also increased from the 2007-15 period (average among years of 5.5%) to 2017-2024 (12.5%).